20 Must-See Sunflower Fields in Kansas [Summer/Autumn 2023]

 In previous years, admission was $5.00 per person, and they charged $1.00 for each sunflower.
 Watch their Facebook page for further updates.

 Cedar Creek Farm is a lovely farm run by the Smith family, who offer their place to other families looking to enjoy farm life with the little ones.
-The Cedar Creek Farm is definitely opening in 2021 as they recently shared on Facebook they have four fields planted, with two of them blooming the second week of August.
-The other two will be in bloom for pumpkin season!
-The best thing about Cedar Creek Farm is its outstanding variety of sunflowers, including red, purple, strawberry lemonade, green, blue, even teddy bear sunnies.
+The Cedar Creek Farm hasn’t announced yet if they’re opening in 2023 – at least on Facebook.
+But if they do, it’s usually in August.
+The best thing about Cedar Creek Farm is its outstanding variety of sunflowers, including red, purple, strawberry lemonade, green, blue, and even teddy bear sunnies.

 Admission is $5 per person or $20 per carload.
 They also offer season passes for $20 per person, which gives unlimited access to the sunflowers and their pumpkin patch.

 Located southeast of Augusta, this Kansas sunflower field managed by realtor Diana Burress has become an annually popular field.
 Back in 2019, this was one of the first sunflower fields to pop up.
-While there are no dates yet, Diana Burress shared a video on July 19 showing the sunflowers popping up, so they are definitely going to open in 2021, too!
-The field is expected to bloom from late August to early September, but you can follow Diana Burress’ Facebook page for the latest updates on the field.
+In 2022, she had a really hard time growing sunflowers as Kansas didn’t get enough rain!

 This field is free to visit, and sunflowers are free to pick; they just ask that you bring your own stem cutters and pick sunflowers in an area where people are not taking pictures.

 Eleanor’s Events Sunflowers is another sunflower field in Kansas you can visit.
-This public sunflower field near Scranton started opening for the public in 2018.
+This public sunflower field near Scranton started opening to the public in 2018.
 They have over 60 acres with sunflowers sprawling everywhere.
-They still haven’t updated the 2021 sunflower viewing on their website.
-However, they did share information on their Facebook page!
-A Facebook post shows that, by July 9th, the sunflowers were already planted.
-Another one says they are waiting for the sunflowers to pop out of the soil and expect the fields to start blooming in the last two weeks of August.
+They still haven’t updated their 2023 sunflower viewing on their website.
+However, if we use 2022 as a guide, they expect the fields to start blooming in the last two weeks of August.

 Eleanor’s Events Sunflowers doesn’t charge admissions fees, but donations are highly recommended and appreciated.

 Located in Edgerton Gieringer’s Family Orchard & Berry Farm is yet another Kansas sunflower field.
 Gieringer’s Family Orchard & Berry Farm is a busy “u-pick farm” farm from April through October, and since 2015, they have also offered public sunflower fields.
-In 2020, the first sunflower fields and sunflower patches bloomed in late September and peaked on October 16th.
-Sadly, they haven’t communicated anything regarding the 2021 sunflower bloom.
+In 2022, the first sunflower fields and sunflower patches bloomed in August.
+Sadly, they haven’t communicated anything regarding the 2023 sunflower bloom.
 You can check on the status of the sunflower bloom on their Facebook Page.

 Grinter Farms is home to a beautiful sunflower field that goes on forever.
 This is one of the most popular sunflower fields in Kansas, so you’re likely to have heard of it.
 It has drawn so many people in previous years that they had traffic shutting down the entire road!
 The Grinters plant their sunflowers in July, and the crops typically bloom in late summer from Labor Day weekend through mid-September.
-The 2021 sunflowers bloom is expected to be in late August.
+The 2023 sunflowers bloom is expected to be in near the end of September 10.

 Okay, this is a sneaky one – but stick with me.
 This great Missouri farm is located on the outskirts of Kansas City.
 But, they’re less than two miles from the Kansas-Missouri border, so I’m including them on the list.